-Tanner's map of Florida is one of the earliest obtainable maps of Florida Territory.
+Tanner's map of Florida is one of the earlist obtainable maps of Florida Territory.
 The map is virtually identical to Charles Vignole's map of 1823, with the only difference being the lack of Vignole's name on the map.
 First issued in 1823, the second state of the map shows the addition of Gadsden County, whereas only St. Johns, Duval, Jackson and Escambia counties are shown in the 1823 edition.

 Miami is shown as Cape Florida Set.
 A number of old Spanish Land Grants are shown, including Fleming's Grant, Arredordo's first and second grant, Miranda's Grant, Delespine's Grant and Hackley's Lands.
 Several early roads appear, along with many annotations.